 This section explains the accounting policies applied in producing the Statement of Accounts.
-The accounting policies apply to both OPCC group and PCC single entity transactions and statements unless stated otherwise.
-Where the term "Group" is used below this refers to both the OPCC and PCC.
+The accounting policies apply to all of the Group, OPCC and CC single entity transactions and statements unless stated otherwise.
+Where the term "Group" is used below this refers to both the individual statements as well.